Suicide Prevention

 When talking to someone:

-- Be non-judgmental.
-Don't debate whether suicide is right or wrong, or whether feelings are good or bad, and don't lecture on the value of life.
+- Do not judge.
+Don't debate whether suicide is right or wrong, whether feelings are good or bad, and don't lecture on the value of life.

 - Don't act shocked.
 This will put distance between you.

-- Don't be sworn to secrecy but seek support.
+- Don't agree to secrecy and seek support.

 - Never dare them to do it!